upstarter/automata/README.md

 ###### The Control Supervision Tree (in `lib/core/control/`)
 This tree is the management & fault tolerance mechanism for the user-defined behavior tree(s).

+- `Automaton.Node`
+  - this is the most complicated node as it defines the user API and manages and controls the operations of the user-defined behavior trees in a recursive fashion.
 - `Automaton.Behavior`
-  - this is the most complicated node as it defines the user API and manages and controls the operations of the user-defined behavior trees in a recursive fashion.
-There is potential to functionally decompose this module.
+  - this is

 ###### The Blackboard